servantboy/The-Revelation-Riddle/chapters/012_Laodicea_Daughter_of_Tyre.md

 “As many as I love, I rebuke and chasten…” (Rev. 3:19).

 - Christ addresses them as a church (Rev. 3:14).
-- Christ addresses them as a church (Rev. 3:14).

 The severity of the rebuke is rooted in love, not rejection.
 (Romans 11:22)